TQDCode/RecipeSpot/README.md

 RecipeSpot is a recipe finder website.<br>
 Demo the website [here](https://tqdcode.github.io/RecipeSpot/).

+**Bug to fix, check whether the sentence length is greater than 1 before adding to instructions, since full stops have been added as bullet points.

 Below is the UI/UX design created using Figma.

 ## The Home / Explore Page